T-Troll/alienfx-tools/Doc/alienfx-gui.md

 ```
 ![Color tab](/Doc/img/gui-color.png?raw=true)

-`"Colour"` tab is set hardware colours and effects for light.
+`"Color"` tab is set hardware colors and effects for light.
 This setting will remain even if you exit application.

 Each light (except Power Button) can have up to 9 different hardware effects assigned to it, but some modes require more, then one effect (f.e.
 Morph – 2, Spectrum – 7) to work correctly.
 Use "Effects" list to add/remove/select effect.
 For each effect, you can define its colour, effect mode, speed (how fast to change the colour), and length (how long it plays).
 Available effect modes are:
-- Colour - Stay at solid colour defined.
+- Color - Stay at solid color defined.
-- Pulse - Switch between defined colour and black.
+- Pulse - Switch between defined color and next color(s).
-- Morph - Morph light from previous colour to current one.
+- Morph - Morph light from previous color to current one.
-- Breath - Morph light from black to current colour.
+- Breath - Morph light from black to current color.
 (For devices with APIv4)
-- Spectrum - Like a morph, but up to 9 colours can be defined.
+- Spectrum - Like a morph, but up to 9 colors can be defined.
 (For devices with APIv4)
-- Rainbow - Like a Colour, but can use up to 9 colours.
+- Rainbow - Like a Colour, but can use up to 9 colors.
 (For devices with APIv4)

 Please keep in mind, mixing different event modes for one light can provide unexpected results, as well as last 2 modes can be unsupported for some lights (will do nothing).
 But you can experiment.

 "Set All" button copies current light effects to all lights into the list (it’s useful if you need to have all lights into the same colour and mode).

-"Info" button opens Light information dialog for currently selected light.
-Light information dialog shows all settings for it across all tabs and modes, and give a possibility to predict final color range, as well as modify it components.
+"Light Information" block reveals color information and prediction for currently selected light.
+It shows all settings for it across all tabs and modes, and give a possibility to predict final color range, as well as modify it components (remove light parameters and group participation).

 ![Monitoring tab](/Doc/img/gui-monitoring.png?raw=true)